michaelxswe/ishop/README.md

 <http://3.17.10.48/docs>

-This project provides a backend API for a shopping website, built using FastAPI and SQLAlchemy as the ORM to perform CRUD operations against a PostgreSQL database.
-It includes user registration, integration with JWT for secure sign in, shopping cart management, submitting orders, and accessing order history.
-The application is containerized using Docker and can be deployed on AWS Fargate for seamless scaling and management.
+This project provides a backend API for a shopping website, utilizing FastAPI and SQLAlchemy as the ORM to enable seamless CRUD operations with a PostgreSQL database.
+Implemented essential features, including user registration, secure sign-in with JWT integration, shopping cart management, order submission, and access to order history.

 ## Database Schemas